-How to connect your smartphone to an Xbox One with the Xbox app
+How to connect your phone to an Xbox One with the Xbox app

-In June, 2016, Microsoft rebranded its SmartGlass “second screen” app for Android and iOS in June, 2016, as the “Xbox” app.
-The new app was redesigned to resemble the modern Xbox One interface, which had itself been retouched to look more like Windows 10.
-The app’s homepage, for example, now shows a detailed activity feed similar to the console’s, so players can see game clips and screenshots shared by their friends on Xbox Live.
-It’s an update that’s been a long time coming, as SmartGlass was a fickle companion for years.

-Related: Halo on PC?
-Here’s how to do it, with Game Streaming in Windows 10
+Microsoft’s dedicated Xbox smartphone app is a great way for players to stay engaged with their gaming friends while on the go.

-Similar to Sony’s PlayStation app, the Xbox app allows users to purchase games, share updates, view their achievements, and share updates with the their followers on Xbox Live.
-It also provides additional tools for viewing achievements, controlling movie playback, and accessing social elements such as profiles and messaging, all of which surely sounds useful.
+Like Sony’s PlayStation app, the Xbox app allows users to purchase games, share content, view their achievements, and send updates to their followers on Xbox Live.
+It also provides additional tools for viewing achievements, controlling movie playback, and accessing social elements such as profiles and messaging, all of which is much more convenient than logging onto your console or PC to do the same thing.

 All it takes to gain complete control over your Xbox experience is a little bit of patience.
-The process for pairing your devices is now easier than ever, so read on for our quick-hit guide on how to connect your smartphone to an Xbox One, regardless if you’re using Android or iOS.
+The process for pairing your devices is now easier than ever, so read on for our quick-hit guide on how to connect your smartphone to an Xbox One on Android and iOS.

 Step 1: Download the Xbox app

-Before downloading the Xbox app for iOS or Android, you’ll want to update your smartphone or tablet to the latest version of its respective operating system. iOS users need version 8.0 or higher and Android users will need version 4.0 or higher.
-Once updated, head over to either iTunes or Google Play store and enter “Xbox” in the search field to locate the app.
+Before downloading the Xbox app for iOS or Android, you’ll want to update your smartphone or tablet to the latest version of its respective operating system.
+Users of iOS need version 9.0 or higher to run the app.
+Microsoft recommends Android users have version 4.0 or higher.
+Once updated, head over to either iTunes or the Google Play Store and enter “Xbox” in the search field to locate the app.

-Tap the Install button to begin downloading the app to your smartphone or tablet, and launch it once installed.
-Then, sign into your Xbox account when prompted.
+Tap the Install button to begin downloading the app to your smartphone or tablet, and launch it once it’s installed.
+Then sign into your Xbox account when prompted.

 Download for: